xi2pi/patents/index.md

 ## Patent Analysis

-This projects focuses on analysing the structure of patents.
+This project focuses on analysing the structure of patents.

 ### Topics